tejbirwason/tejbirwason.github.io/_posts/2014-05-03-ottawa-eats copy.md

 I am a big time [foodie].
 A new city brings with it tons of new resturants and bars to explore.
 This is a list with all the food spots I visit in Ottawa.
 Hope to become an Elite yelper by the end of summer.

-1. Kothu Roti
+* Kothu Roti
+* Pizza Pizza
-2. ...List being updated...
+* ...List being updated...